A computer’s motherboard connects all the components; if it fails, your computer may be rendered useless.

-A sub ambient temperature, for instance, can cause condensation.
-If your PC was placed next to an air conditioner, then condensation could have occurred.
+A sub-ambient temperature, for instance, can cause condensation.
+If your PC had been placed next to an air conditioner, condensation could have occurred.

 c.
 Short Circuits

-While these may be harder to identify, you should at least take a keen look at the board and try to see any indicators of electrical problems like a short circuit.
+While these may be harder to identify, you should at least look at the board and try to see any indicators of electrical problems like a short circuit.

-One thing to look for is any signs of burns on the motherboard that may have been caused by electrical failures.
+One thing to look for is any signs of burns on the motherboard that electrical failures may have caused.

-From then on you should proceed to check the motherboard for any signs of damage and also listen for beeps and also look at the status LEDs on the board if present.
+From then on, you should check the motherboard for any signs of damage, listen for beeps, and look at the status LEDs on the board if present.

-It is important to test your motherboards as soon as you begin to notice unusual behavior so that you can catch problems earlier on before they cause more damage to your system.
+It is essential to test your motherboards as soon as you notice unusual behavior to catch problems before they cause more damage to your system.